daliclass/personal-development/class-vs-behaviour-unit-tests.md

 }
 ```

+By Keeping testing at the MotorBike level we have the highest amount of flexibility for development in the future.
+We can freely change implementation without laborious refactorings of the test suite.
+A common concern at this point is, that our test classes are going to be huge, but this can be worked around by having multiple test classes per Unit.

+## The class based alternative

 In a strictly class-based testing approach, we would start mocking Battery at this point inside the MotorBike implementation.
-And adding additional tests for the battery implementation.
-This then begins making our test suite rigid around the implementation breaking when behaviour has not changed.
-This cements the implementation in place making it hard to refine without breaking tests.
+And add additional tests for the battery implementation.
+This then begins making our test suite rigid around the implementation breaking when the shape of the code changes.
+This is an unhelpful trait of a class based approach, which over the course of a project takes developers time and increases the speed of delivery and increasing the risk of regressions.

-I pose that as developers it's our job to produce systems that are fast and easy to refactor without breaking functionality.
-And by loosely coupling tests to implementation we help ourselves achieve that.

-## I kind of see your point, but in reality, how do we define the scope of a unit?
+## How do we define the scope of a unit?
 What about databases, or external systems.

 I would loosely define a good unit as a module, which is also an overloaded term.
 Good examples of this could be: